 I had a quiet moment the other morning.
 My husband took my son to get water and my eldest son awoke afterward, read his Bible, and then began his classwork.
 My toddler daughter remained asleep.
 I had an empty stomach and thus, it was the perfect time to feed my soul with God’s word.

-I read this as the fresh air entered through my patio.
+As I read Luke 5: 12-16, the fresh air entered through my patio.
 It was so wonderful, to have my picture of serenity come to life.
 I, sitting there with God’s word on my lap, the sunlight illuminating the pages of my Bible.

 And then suddenly, I hear the gardener approaching the outside corridor of my fence with his leaf blower and the stench of the gasoline fills my lungs.
 My picture is shattered.

 This is why Jesus had to withdraw himself after meeting among the multitudes.
 Even the Saviour needed quietude.
 Our Saviour, strong and wise, filled with love and compassion for the lost, needed to withdraw to the wilderness to pray.
 Jesus sought solitary places where He can pray.
 His retreat for prayer expressed his deep reliance on our Father in Heaven.

 And in the morning, rising up a great while before day, he went out, and departed into a solitary place, and there prayed.
 Mark 1:35